 Email marketing is absolutely necessary for every business and every freelancer to leverage.
-80% of the sales is in following up with the consumers, and the most effective (and free) way to do that is with emails.
+80% of the sales are in following up with the consumers, and the most effective (and free) way to do that is with emails.

 You are searching and searching for data, tips, and info on how to do email marketing correctly.
 But nothing is working.
 It is frustrating, isn’t it?